-No one can defeat old age and remain young, forever.
-The gods in Asgard made several attempts to stay young and they managed to do it but it was only artificially - with the help of magical golden apples of Idun.
-They had to regularly eat marvelous golden apples from Idun’s garden to ward off diseases, disabilities, and old age and remain vigorous, beautiful, and young through countless ages.
+No one can defeat old age and remain young forever.
+The gods in Asgard made several attempts to stay young, and they managed to do it, but it was only artificially - with the help of the magical golden apples of Idun.
+They had to regularly eat golden apples from Idun's garden to ward off diseases, disabilities, and old age and remain vigorous, beautiful, and young through countless ages.

-Later, Thor learned the tricks that have been mounted against him and that his exploits were worthy of the most powerful gods.
+Later, Thor learned the tricks that had been mounted against him and that his exploits were worthy of the most powerful gods.